-Construction is expected to last around 18 months during which it is expected to create 250 jobs - peaking at some 600 over the height of that phase of the development, and bring more than $44.5m1 of construction expenditure into the regional economy.
-When fully operational the Project is expected to create 15-20 ongoing jobs.
+Construction is expected to last around 18 months during which it is expected to create around 200 jobs, and bring more than $44.5m1 of construction expenditure into the regional economy.
+When fully operational the Project is expected to create 15-25 ongoing jobs.

 Wind farm rental payments allow farmers to diversify their income thereby increasing farm viability by providing an independent non-farm income stream.
 This helps farmers ride through times of flood, fire, and drought.

-The proposed project is expected to produce approximately 1,000GWh of clean, renewable energy each year.
-Based on the average household usage of 5000kWh2 per year, this is enough energy to power approximately 200,000 South Australian households each year.
-This translates to an emissions saving of approximately 470,000 metric tonnes of CO2 per annum.
+The proposed project is expected to produce approximately 900GWh of clean, renewable energy each year.
+Based on the average household usage of 5000kWh2 per year, this is enough energy to power approximately 180,000 South Australian households each year.
+This translates to an emissions saving of approximately 400,000 metric tonnes of CO2 per annum.

 1. Adapted from figures set out in, Sinclair Knight Merz (2012) Wind Farm Investment, Employment and Carbon Abatement, July 2012, p.20